shreyabatra4/python-functions-new-prg-model-starter/README.md

 ## An easier way to create Functions using Python

-The new programming model simplifies the Function App structure by having triggers and bindings represented as decorators, eliminating the need for the `function.json` configuration file, and creating an experience aligned with frequently used Python frameworks.
+The new programming model simplifies the Function App structure by having triggers and bindings represented as decorators, eliminating the need for the `function.json` configuration file, and creating an experience aligned with commonly used Python frameworks.

 ## Try it out

-Documentation is avaiable here, examples for different extensions can found here, and view samples here.
+Documentation is avaiable here, examples for different extensions can found here, and view samples [here](https://github.com/Azure/azure-functions-python-worker/wiki).

 ## Callouts